usman-alee/url-shortener/README.md

 - Introduction
 - Installation
 - Usage
-- License

 ## Introduction

-URL shorteners are useful tools for creating shorter, more manageable links to long URLs.
 This project provides a basic implementation of a URL shortener service using Express.js.
 It includes features such as generating short codes for URLs, redirecting to the original URLs, and handling retries for failed redirects.

 ## Installation